melissakikta/Kikta_CICD/README.md

 [Cypress](https://docs.cypress.io/app/get-started/why-cypress)

-This application was created to requiresthe use of Express.js, MongoDB database, and Mongoose ODM.
+This application was created to requires the use of Express.js, MongoDB database, and Mongoose ODM.

 [MongoDB Docs](https://www.mongodb.com/docs/)